matfin/personal-website/ROADMAP.md

 - animated UI to communicate flow effectively to the user
 - production bundling and CI flow
 - use Redux ToolKit
+- progressive web app with offline capability
+- Content security policy

 ## Nice to have

 - use Storybook for component rendering/documentation
+- remove barrel imports to improve build and test performance
 - error boundary for better error handling
-- progressive web app with offline capability
 - md file describing the architectural overview, which needs to be rewritten